Development of the framework

-The Gambling Commission have published a framework for measuring harms.
-This report, which has been developed by Ipsos MORI in collaboration with the Gambling Commission, Advisory Board for Safer Gambling and GambleAware, presents a framework to better understand the harms that can occur from gambling.
+The Gambling Commission published a framework for measuring harms in May 2019.
+This report, which was developed by Ipsos MORI in collaboration with the Gambling Commission, Advisory Board for Safer Gambling and GambleAware, presents a framework to better understand the harms that can occur from gambling.
 These include impacts on health, relationships and finances among young people.
 It builds on earlier work by the Gambling Commission to develop a framework for gambling-related harms among adults.

 Key aspects of young people’s lives differ from adults which affects the ways in which they are likely to experience harm from gambling.
 Childhood and adolescence is a key stage of development which means that harms are likely to impact their future potential as well as having impacts in childhood and adolescence.
 Children and young people are also financially and emotionally dependent on others which means that as well as their own gambling, the gambling of others, especially parents, has the potential to cause harm.